William H. Lough: Raising funds, credit instruments and establishing new enterprise

 Chapters 7-11 of the work deal with the various methods of raising funds and with the credit instruments to which they give rise.
 The author says: "Only one method of raising funds is cheaper than borrowing and that method is stealing."
 In view of some recent episodes in corporation finance it is doubtful whether even this exception need have been made.
 By a study of the balance sheets of several large corporations, the author endeavors to show that failure to borrow largely is a sign of weak and injudicious financial management.
 Particularly good in this section of the book is the discussion of short time loans.

-Chapter 12-15 deal with the work of the promoter in establishing new enterprise, and in consolidating old ones and this section concludes with an excellent chapter on the United States Steel Corporation.
+Chapter 12-15 deal with the work of the promoter in establishing new enterprise, and in consolidating old ones and this section concludes with a chapter on the United States Steel Corporation.
 In Chapters 16-19 the author describes the four methods of selling securities: by inside distribution; through Wall Street; through bond and brokerage houses; and by means of advertising.
-The relative advantages of these various methods are thoroughly discussed and there is much in these chapters which should prove valuable to the buyer as well as to the seller of securities.
+The relative advantages of these various methods are discussed.

 In chapter 19 Lough explains the working of syndicates, and gives and example of how a new plant was constructed wholly with borrowed funds.